 The news drew the attention of other Republicans, including Sen. Marco Rubio, who called the conspiracy theorists a “disgusting group of idiots.”

-Misinformation began rocketing around the internet almost immediately after news of the shooting broke, including allegations that the shooter, Nikolas Cruz, was linked to a white supremacist militia.
+Misinformation began rocketing around the internet almost immediately after news of the Feb.
+14 school shooting broke, including allegations that the teen gunman was linked to a white supremacist militia.
 A flood of Russian bots were also observed aggravating the gun debate on Twitter.

 Those false reports picked up steam as prominent conspiracy theorists began weighing in.
 InfoWars’ Alex Jones suggested the shooting could be a “false flag” attack from Democrats, while Gateway Pundit’s Lucian Wintrich alleged shooting survivor David Hogg’s eloquence was a result of coaching from outside interests as a way to attack President Trump.